markwinter/find-dead-links/README.md

 #### Notes

-1. HTTP/HTTPS links are requested with python requests
+1. HTTP links are requested with python requests

-2. Other links are checked by trying to find the file localy
+2. Other links are checked by trying to find the file locally

 3. `HTTP 459` This error is Github rate limiting